-Prevalent across most of New Zealand with populations from Rakiura/Stewart Island to south of Auckland, red deer are a reasonably large deer and can produce very impressive trophy heads.
-They are hunted at all times of the year but ‘the roar’, from late March through until May, is the most popular period for hunting mature males.
+Prevalent across most of New Zealand with populations from Stewart Island/Rakiura to south of Auckland, red deer are a reasonably large deer and can produce very impressive trophy heads.
+They are hunted at all times of the year but the Roar, from late March through until May, is the most popular period for hunting mature males.

 Stags are much larger than hinds.
 Fully-grown males have a shoulder height of 1100-1300mm and weigh 95-215kg with females smaller at 950-1050mm shoulder height and weighing 85-110kg.
 Both sexes are red-brown or grey-brown in colour, with a short tail which is red-brown in colour.
-Stag antlers are erect and can have 10 or more points.
+Stag antlers are erect and can have 10+ points.

 Sika (Cervus nippon)